 We have partnerships with a number of universities that offer Law degrees, taught by tutors who are leaders in the field.

-For example, the University of Glasgow is highly regarded in Law – it’s 15th in the UK according to the Complete University Guide 2023.
+For example, the University of Glasgow is highly regarded in Law – it’s 7th in the UK according to the (Complete University Guide 2025).

 A varied selection of Law master’s degrees can be studied at Glasgow, and a pathway course at Glasgow International College can help you qualify to study a Glasgow degree.

-The University of York also ranks highly for Law (ranked 13th in the UK by the Complete University Guide 2023).
+The University of York also ranks highly for Law which is ranked 13th in the UK by the Times and Sunday Times University Guide 2024.

 You can take a Kaplan pathway course at the University of York International Pathway College to help you gain entry to the University.

-Queen Mary University of London is an exceptional university for studying Law, and is in the top 30 universities in the world for the subject (QS World University Rankings by Subject 2022).
+Queen Mary University of London is an exceptional university for studying Law, and is ranked 7th in the UK for Law and Legal Studies (QS World University Rankings by Subject 2024).

 You can study at Kaplan International College London to gain entry to a Law degree at Queen Mary.

-Another Kaplan partner university ranked among the UK’s top 15 universities for Law (Times and Sunday Times Good University Guide 2023) is the University of Bristol.
+Another Kaplan partner university that is ranked 8th in the UK for Law (Complete University Guide 2025) is the University of Bristol.

 Take the University’s on-campus International Foundation Programme, or study a pathway course at Kaplan International College London, to help you gain entry to a Law degree at this Russell Group university.